Deepakbhattu/iot-demo-app/README.md

             #nohup watch -n60 "python {sensor,actuator}.py"
        in the appropriate device else run
             #sh run.sh
-       so that the Galileos and the server update the shared data every 1 minute.
+       so that the Galileos and the server update the shared data every 1 minute..